vindarel/demo-ISSR-djula/README.md

 ### Remarks

 - We can't update little parts of the DOM.
 That is not the philosophy of ISSR.
+To be more precise:

+> You can update small parts on the client, but the whole thing is still generated on server, then only small changes are sent to the client.

 - How to add transitions on added elements?
 It seems difficult (it's possible in JS. htmx has workarounds for this).

 ## See also: